clemenko/rke_install_blog/README.md

 root@rancher1:~#
 ```

-We can also run a `kubectl get pod -A` to see if everything it running.
+We can also run a `kubectl get pod -A` to see if everything is running.
 Keep in mind it may take a minute or so for all the pods to come up.
 GUI time...

 ### Rancher GUI